-- o that the child wants to become grown-up-he/she is someone - who "wants to become someone himself"--therefore, he/she can - identify him/herself with an adult; - o the security offered him/her by the adults and the environment serve as a basis, a homeport, from which exploration is possible; - o that there is an adult who will be an authentic educator, who will him/herself take responsibility for the child and him/her to adulthood.
+- o the security offered him by the adults and the environment serve as a basis, a home-port from which exploration is possible; - o that there is an adult who will be an authentic educator, who will himself take responsibility for the child and lead him to adulthood.

-Kwakkel-Scheffer(3) describes this form of pedotherapy in broad strokes as follows: the therapist links him/herself up with a child who has reached an impasse, who has to contend with a certain form and degree of helplessness.
-He/she lets the child feel that he/she sympathizes with him/her but, at the same time, indicates to the child that he/she can also interpret things differently.
+Kwakkel-Scheffer(3) describes this form of pedotherapy in broad strokes as follows: the therapist links himself up with a child who has reached an impasse, who has to contend with a certain form and degree of helplessness.
+He lets the child feel that he sympathizes with him but at the same time indicates to the child that he can also interpret things differently.

 In communication (through illusive play or images) the child is supported to attribute personal meaning.
-If the therapy proceeds satisfactorily, the child will feel secure and again venture to explore (in a form fitting of his/her age and nature).
-He/she can again live fully, continue growing; he/she is again motivated.
-The temporary disturbance in his/her educability is now eliminated.
+If the therapy proceeds satisfactorily, the child will feel secure and again venture to explore (in a form fitting of his age and nature).
+He can again live fully, continue growing; he is again motivated.
+The temporary disturbance in his educability is now eliminated.

-The child is helped to view facts in a different light, under another interpretation, so that he/she can attribute different meanings than what until now he/she has done--so that he/she can experience them differently.
-Through giving personal meaning, he/she comes to experience his/her difficulties differently (assuming that they are not eliminated).
+The child is helped to view facts in a different light, under another interpretation, so that he can attribute different meanings than what until now he has done--so that he can experience them differently.
+Through giving personal meaning, he comes to experience his difficulties differently (assuming that they are not eliminated).
 This method is used with children who have problems, according to Kwakkel-Scheffer.

-An important fact in our view of the child is that he/she continually gives new sense and meaning to reality and that he/she continually discovers new values.
-The child is openness, i.e., the potentiality to become different (and, thus, to be delivered from and enlightened about his/her restraining situation) by attributing new sense and meaning to it.
-Communicative pedotherapy is the event where the child is assisted to give different meanings (to lived experience differently; support to re-lived experience), to differently interpret (view in a different light) his/her situation to arrive at a new, positive personal giving of meaning, which amounts to a changed, favorable attunement.

-What occurs here is symmorphosis (giving meaning together; the communication of meanings), an event which is actualized in natural ways between educator and child in daily life, e.g., by comforting, encouraging, helping to assimilate, learning not to be afraid of a vicious dog.
+An important fact in our view of the child is that he continually gives new sense and meaning to reality and that he continually discovers new values.
+The child is openness, i.e., the potentiality to become different (and thus to be delivered from and enlightened about his restraining situation) by attributing new sense and meaning to it.
+Communicative pedotherapy is the event where the child is assisted to give different meanings (to lived-experience differently; support to re-lived experience), to differently interpret (view in a different light) his situation in order to arrive at a new, positive personal giving of meaning, which amounts to a changed, favorable attunement.
+What occurs here is symmorphosis (giving meaning together; the communication of meanings), an event that is actualized in natural ways between educator and child in daily life, e.g., by comforting, encouraging, helping to assimilate, learning not to be afraid of a vicious dog.
 In communicative pedotherapy, this symmorphosis is only conducted methodically.
-Pedotherapy as symmorphosis is needed because the pedagogical symmorphosis of daily life has miscarried, and the parents no longer can assure the child a sense of security.
+Pedotherapy as symmorphosis is needed because the pedagogical symmorphosis of daily life has miscarried and the parents no longer can assure the child a sense of security.

-In communicative pedotherapy, the child recovers his/her true self in communication with the pedotherapist.
-He/she has an opportunity to express his/her problems symbolically in play, image or fantasy narratives (projective narratives).
+In communicative pedotherapy, the child recovers his true self in communication with the pedotherapist.
+He has the opportunity to express his problems symbolically in play, image or fantasy narratives (projective narratives).
 This expression or mimesis (to express, to depict in images, to narrate) already functions as a catharsis (cleansing, purifying, discharging, becoming enlightened, relaxing).
-The child understands his/her PES with anxiety (the basic attunement of a disturbed psychic life).
-Because of a disturbed communication, the parents cannot share their child's anxiety with him/her and they cannot help him/her assimilate his/her situation.
-Therefore, at this point, the pedotherapist must help the child to understand his/her situation as something other than anxiety in order to re-establish communication between the educator (e.g., parent) and child so that everyday educating can progress again from a new beginning.
+The child understands his PES with anxiety (the basic attunement of a disturbed psychic life).
+Because of a disturbed communication, the parents cannot share their child's anxiety with him and they cannot help him assimilate his situation.
+Therefore, at this point, the pedotherapist must help the child to understand his situation as something other than anxiety in order to re-establish communication between the educator (e.g., parent) and child so that everyday educating can progress again from a new beginning.